HassenIO/openhub/docs/dev/app_manager.md

       app.js
       node_modules/
       apps/
-        thing_app_1/
-        thing_app_2/
+        app_1/
+        app_2/
         ...

-The thing app to be loaded is pacified in the URL, like this:

-    host:port/app_id

-Thing apps are represented by their unique id [to be discussed].
-This is to be distinguished with the other hub commands [not yet implemented.
-Thinking about `status`, `install`, `update`, `things_list`,…]
+Thing apps are represented by their unique id.
+This is to be distinguished with the other app manager commands [`install`, `update`, `list`,…]

+## List applications

+This is done by visiting:

+	host:port/apps/list

 Where:

 - `host` is the IP address of the hub
 - `port` is the port of the hub

+This query returns the list of available apps in the hub.

+## Load a thing application

+A thing app is loaded when the server is queried with the following URL format:

+    host:port/app_id

+Where:

-- `app_id` is the ID of the thing app to load
+- `app_id` is the ID of the thing app to load (must be an integer)

-## How it works
+### How it works

-When the hub is queried, the thing app id (which must be a number) is extracted from the URL, and the corresponding app is loaded.
+In this case, the thing app id (which must be a number) is extracted from the URL, and the corresponding app is loaded (located in the `./apps/app_id` folder.)

 The thing app **MUST** contain the `package.json` file and clearly specify the main script to be loaded, using `"main": "script_name.js"`

-The things loader also extracts all the parameters of the URL, including the query parameters and the used method.
+The app manager also extracts all the parameters from the URL, including the query parameters and the used method.
 All the parameters are sent to the app when it is loaded.

 In order to grab the parameters, the main app script must be a function that handle the parameters: